-Effective July 13, 2017, the Company entered into that certain Share Exchange Agreement (the "Share Exchange Agreement") by and among the Company, Finger Motion Company Limited, a Hong Kong corporation ("FMCL") and certain shareholders of FMCL (the "FMCL Shareholders").
-FMCL, a Hong Kong corporation, was formed on April 6, 2016 and is an information technology company that specializes in operating and publishing mobile games.
+Effective July 13, 2017, the Company entered into that certain Share Exchange Agreement (the "Share Exchange Agreement") by and among the Company, Finger Motion Company Limited ("FMCL") and certain shareholders of FMCL (the "FMCL Shareholders").
+FMCL, a Hong Kong corporation, was formed on April 6, 2016 and is an information technology company that then specialized in operating and publishing mobile games.
 Pursuant to the Share Exchange Agreement, the Company agreed to exchange the outstanding equity stock of FMCL held by the FMCL Shareholders for shares of common stock of the Company.
 On the closing date of the Share Exchange Agreement, the Company issued 12,000,000 shares of common stock to the FMCL shareholders.
 In addition, the Company issued 600,000 shares to consultants in connection with the transactions contemplated by the Share Exchange Agreement, and 2,562,500 additional shares to accredited investors, which was a concurrent financing but not a condition of closing the Share Exchange Agreement.

-As a result of the Share Exchange Agreement and the other transactions contemplated thereunder, FMCL became a wholly owned subsidiary of the Company.
-The Company operates its video game division through FMCL.
+As a result of the Share Exchange Agreement and the other transactions contemplated thereunder, FMCL became a wholly-owned subsidiary of the Company.
+At that time, FMCL continued operations as the Company's video game division.
 However, in June 2018, the Company decided to pause the operation of the game division as it saw the opportunity in the telecommunication business and have since refocused into this business.